notgiven688/unified_epa/README.md

 The implementation itself is contained in [UEPA.cs](src/UEPA.cs) with ~400 lines of code.
 The algorithm detects whether two convex objects are separated or colliding and returns the points of closest distance and deepest penetration, respectively.

-A variant of the expanding polytope algorithm is used also for the separating case - simplifying the algorithm for collision detection for the general case.
+The expanding polytope algorithm is used also for the separating case - simplifying the algorithm for collision detection for the general case.

 ## Run the demo